Mayur-06/DiffusionVC/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
 The Diffusion-based Voice Conversion Model is a state-of-the-art voice conversion framework that leverages diffusion processes to achieve high-quality voice synthesis.
 This project aims to convert the voice of one speaker to another while preserving the linguistic content and naturalness of the speech.
+[Note that this is an on-going research project]

 ## Features
 - High-quality voice conversion using diffusion processes.